 View a comprehensive list of Stellar operations and their threshold levels in the List of Operations section.

-In the Stellar network, transactions are encoded using a standardized protocol called External Data Representation (XDR).
+The Stellar network encodes transactions using a standardized protocol called External Data Representation (XDR).
 You can read more about this in our XDR Encyclopedia Entry.

 Accounts can only perform one transaction at a time.

 Transactions comprise a bundle of between 1-100 operations (except smart contract transactions, which can only have one operation per transaction) and are signed and submitted to the ledger by accounts.
 Transactions always need to be authorized by the source account’s public key to be valid, which involves signing the transaction object with the public key’s associated secret key.
 A transaction plus its signature(s) is called a transaction envelope.

 A transaction may need more than one signature- this happens if it has operations that affect more than one account or if it has a high threshold weight.
 Check out the Signature and Multisignature Encyclopedia Entry for more information.